Uploaded at Oct 8 09:50:48 2024 (UTC)

 function(_).

-• with demand (default, i.e., --nodemand is not set): similarly to functions, but function calls are transformed into local variable bindings rather than unifications.
+• with demand (this is the default provided that --nodemand is not set): similarly to functions, but function calls are transformed into local variable bindings rather than unifications.
 Hence, functions are evaluated only if its result is demanded (due to Curry’s lazy evaluation strategy).

-• with inlining (default, i.e., --noinline is not set): similarly to demand, but bindings are inlined to obtain a more compact source code
+• with inlining (this is the default provided that --noinline is not set): similarly to demand, but bindings are inlined (if possible) to obtain a more compact source code

 Since adding function directives to specify result argument positions is tedious, the tool also contains an analysis to derive automatic function directives (if not already explicitly provided and if the option --noanalysis is not set) for standard functions (i.e., where only the last argument is a result position).
 It is based on the following principle: